pdyba/Book/2017/presentations/with_python_security/text.md

 #### 3. Addressing

 We can address issues in 4 ways, by:
-1. completely removing the threat
+1. Completely removing the threat
-2. reducing/mitigating the threat,
+2. Reducing/mitigating the threat
-3. acknowledging it and doing nothing
+3. Acknowledging it and doing nothing
-4. pretending there is no issue
+4. Pretending there is no issue

 Obviously, the best options is to remove the threat, but sometimes it's either impossible or the costs of removing it are too high.
 In such cases we can try to mitigate it.
-Taking the risk by leaving it as is or marking it as "address later", where it does not affect our ??? maybe fine in some cases, for instance when an attacker is able to traverse over a directory with long and random file names of non important pictures of other users' cats.
+Taking the risk by leaving it as is or marking it as "address later", where it does not affect our business nor customers, maybe fine in some cases, for instance when an attacker is able to traverse over a directory with long and random file names of non important pictures of other users' cats.
 So, there is a chance that someone will type some random gibberish and they will see the picture of a user's cat but they still won't know whose cat it is and we don’t really care if that happens.